All case studiesTravel & ExpenseFirst 30 days

 63.1%

-- Delivery touched the full stack -- from database to WebJob and WebApp -- rather than staying inside a single layer.
+• We touched the full stack -- from database to automated jobs and application -- rather than staying inside a single layer.

 Organizational impact